-Effective for DOS on and after December 6, 2010, most advanced imaging services, including CT, MR, and PET imaging, will require PA when performed in either outpatient hospital settings or in non-hospital settings (e.g., radiology clinics).
+Most advanced imaging services, including CT, MR, and PET imaging, require PA when performed in either outpatient hospital settings or in non-hospital settings (e.g., radiology clinics).
 MedSolutions, a private radiology benefits manager, is authorized to administer PA for advanced imaging services on behalf of ForwardHealth.
 Refer to the Prior Authorization section of the Radiology area of the Online Handbook for PA requirements and submission information for advanced imaging services.